How to Estimate the Cost of a SaaS

 • The Project Manager

-• Oftentimes a developer or subject matter expert
+• An industry subject matter expert

 This can all be done using the SaaS build spreadsheet mentioned above.
 This tool has multiple components, which we’ll break down one-by-one.